 As long as learners meet deadlines, they can engage in self-paced microlearning whenever they have free time.

 Holding your trainees’ attention and keeping them focused till the end is another big challenge.
 This is understandable since they are busy folks who put their customers first before anything else.
 The problem is compounded by an absence of engaging learning experiences.

 Solution: What you can do with this time constraint is deliver condensed retail training modules that are nevertheless engaging.
 Instead of making learners go through pages of text content, you can summarize it in a 2-5 minute training video.
 This will make learning not only engaging but leads to increased retention.

-You can also administer quizzes to increase the engagement of learners.
-Quizzes can be attempted in a short time and they are fun.
+You can also assign quizzes to increase learner engagement.
+Quizzes can be attempted in a short time and they are a fun way to assess.

 Challenge #3: Training Seasonal Workers

 During peak seasons, retailers often hire temporary workers to handle the spike in customer demands.
 Though these seasonal workers leave a retail store as soon as a season ends, they need some training.

 If you choose the traditional classroom method, you need to repeat the same training, such as lectures every few months for different batches of seasonal employees.